Special equipment: kitchen twine and an instant-read thermometer

 Place a large piece of parchment on a work surface.
 Arrange 12 slices of bacon horizontally on the parchment in 6 lines, with 2 slices of bacon slightly overlapping per line.
 Arrange the 6 lines so they are touching but not overlapping, with the ends lining up to form a rectangle.
 Working with the remaining 9 slices, weave the bacon in an over-under pattern by lifting alternating slices of the horizontal bacon lines and vertically placing a slice of bacon over or under as needed to create a woven lattice design.

 Place the turkey breasts horizontally on the bacon, overlapping slightly.
 Scoop the stuffing into the center of the turkey.
 Holding the bacon and turkey, roll them up away from you, making sure the roll ends up seam-side down.
+(Use the parchment to help you keep the bacon and turkey together as you roll.)
 Tie with twine in 3 spots across the roll and once lengthwise.
 Transfer to the prepared baking sheet.

 Bake until the internal temperature registers 155 degrees F on an instant-read thermometer, 1 hour 40 minutes to 1 hour 45 minutes.
 Let rest for 10 to 15 minutes.